 Deciding to eat a vegan diet , which is a diet based on the consumption of plants, can lead to the prevention, treatment and reversal of a large number of chronic diseases that exist today.

-Federica Arévalo is a Venezuelan influencer who for more than a decade decided to adopt this lifestyle for health and ecological awareness .
+Federica Arévalo is a Venezuelan influencer who, for more than a decade, decided for health and ecological awareness to adopt this lifestyle.

 That's what study and research is for.
-If you decide to adopt this lifestyle, you will have to learn to cook and experiment with ingredients that you know exist, but that you surely have not used before and are really cheap.
+If you decide to adopt this lifestyle, you will have to learn to cook and experiment with ingredients that you know exist, but that you surely have not used before and are really economical.

 Myth 2: Vegans don't eat enough protein

-In his professional career, he has verified that the lack of protein in a vegan diet occurs when people do not know their protein requirements .
+In his professional career, he has confirmed that the lack of protein in a vegan diet occurs when people do not know their protein requirements .
 The recommendation is to consume two to three servings a day of foods rich in protein or calculate 0.8 grams of protein per kilogram of weight.

-You just have to be more meticulous and orderly with the food portions, taking into account the nutritional contribution of each one to achieve a balance.
+You just have to be more meticulous and orderly with the food portions, taking into account the nutritional contribution of each to achieve a balance.

 Myth 3: Meat is necessary to be healthy

-Kim A. Williams , former president of the American College of Cardiology, has been a vegan since 2003.
+Kim A. Williams , former president of the American College of Cardiology, has been practicing vegan since 2003.
 She wrote an article that was published in the New York Times " Advice from a Vegan Cardiologist ."

 However, in terms of fat content, meats and derivatives are classified as: